 London’s live music circuit is an integral part of the cultural scene in the UK.
 If you’re planning a show in the city for the first time and aren’t quite sure where to start, read on for some top tips and tricks.

 Tips for organising a live music gig, festival or performance:

-introduce yourself to the sound engineer and door staff, and check in with them throughout your event to make sure things are running smoothly
+Introduce yourself to the sound engineer and door staff, and check with them throughout your event to make sure things are running smoothly.

 No matter if you’re into electronica or Balkan folk, planning an open mic night or a summer music festival, or you’re an up-and-coming DJ or budding music promoter booking your first gig, there’s a live music venue in London that’s just right for you.
 So what are you waiting for?
 It’s time to spend an evening enjoying some awesome tunes!

 Found an amazing venue within 10 minutes of looking!
 Really happy :)